-It has been 81 years to the day since Elvis' birth (Happy Birthday Elvis!) and almost four decades since his death.
+It has been 85 years to the day since Elvis' birth (Happy Birthday Elvis!) and little over four decades since his death.
 Yet for his legion of fans, The King remains as seductive as ever.

 Each year, in late summer, tens of thousands arrive in Graceland for Elvis Week, an annual seven-day festival, during which his hardcore fans pay homage at his home in Memphis, Tennessee.
 Among them -- unmistakeable in their jumpsuits, pompadour hair-dos, sideburns -- are hundreds of professional "tribute artists" and scores of amateurs.
 And here is where, among these most committed of fans, the photographer explains she found herself one morning.